liquidprompt/liquidprompt/README.md

 * a yellow plus if there is stashed modifications;
 * a red star if there is some untracked files in the repository;
 * the error code of the last command, if it has failed in some way;
-* a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, ⌘
-for fossil, $ for simple user, a red # for root;
+* a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, ‡± for git-svn, ⌘ for fossil, $ or % for simple user, a red # for root;
 * if you ask for, the liquidprompt will be replicated in your terminal window's title (without the colors);
-* you can easily add a prefix tag to your prompt, by invoking `prompt_tag MYTAG`.

 You can temporarily deactivate the liquid prompt and come back to your previous one by typing `prompt_off`.
 Use `prompt_on` to bring it back.
 You can deactivate